gianmode1803/GMTextField/README.md

 ## License

-GMCalendar is available under the MIT license.
+GMTextField is available under the MIT license.
 See the LICENSE file for more info.